notsnapback/rhel9-pxe-vagrant-lab/README.md

 Enter the following configuration in the `/etc/dhcp/dhcpd.conf` file.
 Replace the addresses to match your network card.

-> **Note** Why `option routers` is commented out?
+> **Note:** Why `option routers` is commented out?
 We have commented out `option routers` to prevent a conflict with the client's internet connection.
-When this option is enabled, the PXE server's default gateway can interfere with the other nic's internet access.
+When this option is enabled, the default gateway assigned by the PXE server can interfere with the internet access of the other (non-PXE) nic for the client.
 Leaving it out ensures a stable internet connection.

 ```conf
 #